Ayaheddak/42_ft_containers/README.md

 - What's The purpose of use them ?
     * The purpose of an allocator is to manage the memory used by the container so that the container can grow and shrink dynamically, without the programmer having to worry about allocating and deallocating memory manually.
     * the benefit of using an allocator is that it allows the container to be flexible and dynamic, without the programmer having to worry about the details of memory management.
 You can just focus on using the container to store and manipulate data, and the allocator takes care of the rest.
+- what's a type trait ?
+- std::random_access_iterator_tag

+- what's enable if !
+    * type trait is used in C++ to conditionally enable or disable a function or class template based on a compile-time boolean condition.
+    * The purpose of std::enable_if is to provide a way to choose between two different implementations of a function or class template based on whether a certain type trait is satisfied

+- what's a integral :
+    * is a type trait that determines if a given type is an integral type.
+An integral type is a data type that represents a set of integers, such as char, short, int, long, long long, unsigned, and bool.